Discrimination against “on camera” Actors & Actresses; Let’s put an end to it!

 * The FCTMN, the women in film, television and new media guild.

 All of the above organizations have submitted letters of support to put an end to this discrimination, whether deliberate or not.

-When shall we get access to grants to help us in our quests for the development and the mastery of our art?
+When shall we get access to grants to help us in our quests for the development, exploration, and the mastery of our craft?

 When shall we get a viable response and see tangible actions?